Supersessionism: Roman Catholic

-Pope John Paul II repudiated supersessionism.
+Pope John Paul II affirmed the "soft" supersessionism of the Second Vatican Council.

-Further developments in Catholic thinking on the covenantal status of ethnic Jews were led by Pope John Paul II.
-Among his most noteworthy statements on the matter is that which occurred during his historic visit to the synagogue in Mainz (1980), where he called Jews the "people of God of the Old Covenant, which has never been abrogated by God (cf. Romans 11:29, "for the gifts and the calling of God are irrevocable" [NRSV])."
+Pope John Paul II led further developments in Catholic thinking on the covenantal status of ethnic Jews.
+One of his most notable statements on the matter occurred during his 1980 visit to the synagogue in Mainz, when he called Jews the "people of God of the Old Covenant, which has never been abrogated by God" (Romans 11:29: "for the gifts and the calling of God are irrevocable").
 In 1997, John Paul II again affirmed the Jews' covenantal status: "This people continues in spite of everything to be the people of the covenant and, despite human infidelity, the Lord is faithful to his covenant."

-Cardinal Joseph Ratzinger, who later became Pope Benedict XVI, wrote in his 1999 work Many Religions – One Covenant that "the Sinai [Mosaic] Covenant is indeed superseded."
+Cardinal Joseph Ratzinger, who later became Pope Benedict XVI, wrote in his 1999 work Many Religions – One Covenant, "the Sinai [Mosaic] Covenant is indeed superseded."

-The post–Vatican II shift toward acknowledging the ethnic Jews as a covenanted people has led to heated discussions in the Catholic Church over the issue of missionary activity directed toward Jews, with some Catholics theologians with Cardinal Avery Dulles reasoning that "if Christ is the redeemer of the world, every tongue should confess him", while others vehemently oppose "targeting Jews for conversion".
-Weighing in on this matter, Cardinal Walter Kasper, then president of the Pontifical Commission for Religious Relations with the Jews, reaffirmed the validity of the Jews' covenant and then continued:
+The post-Vatican II shift toward acknowledging ethnic Jews as a covenanted people led to heated discussion in the Church over missionary activity directed toward Jews.
+Cardinal Avery Dulles wrote, "if Christ is the redeemer of the world, every tongue should confess him", while others vehemently oppose "targeting Jews for conversion".
+Cardinal Walter Kasper, then president of the Pontifical Commission for Religious Relations with the Jews, reaffirmed the validity of the Jews' covenant, writing:

-[B]ecause as Christians we know that God's covenant with Israel by God's faithfulness is not broken (Rom 11,29; cf. 3,4), mission understood as call to conversion from idolatry to the living and true God (1 Thes 1,9) does not apply and cannot be applied to Jews. [...]
+[B]ecause as Christians we know that God's covenant with Israel by God's faithfulness is not broken (Rom 11:29; cf. 3:4), mission understood as call to conversion from idolatry to the living and true God (Thes 1:9) does not apply and cannot be applied to Jews. [...]
 This is not a merely abstract theological affirmation, but an affirmation that has concrete and tangible consequences; namely, that there is no organised Catholic missionary activity towards Jews as there is for all other non-Christian religions.